UO-CS210/flood-fill/docs/HOWTO.md

 While we can make a call to `cave.text()` to get a printable version, we may wish to see a graphical version and/or a textual version as the program runs.
 I have provided a module `cave_view` to provide a graphical or textual view.
-For these, you will need to add two new lines to `config.py`:
+These are controlled by the following lines in `config.py`:

 ```python
 GRAPHIC_DISPLAY = True  # Grid display using Tk